Best Friends by Sheri Calming Donut Bed

 Durability

 With the Flat-Coated Retriever's very-high energy, durability is non-negotiable.
-We eliminate any product that does not hold up to vigorous daily use.
+I eliminate anything that doesn't hold up to vigorous daily use -- if it can't survive Maple, it's not making my list.

 Temperature Regulation

-We evaluate this factor specifically for Flat-Coated Retriever dogs, considering their large size, very-high energy level, and medium flat coat.
+I evaluate this factor specifically for Flat-Coated Retriever dogs, accounting for their large size, very-high energy level, and medium flat coat.

 Budget for replacement.

-Even the best products wear out faster with a very-high dog like the Flat-Coated Retriever.
-Factor replacement costs into your purchase decision -- it is better to buy a durable mid-range product twice than a premium product that still wears out.
+Even the best products wear out faster with a very-high-energy dog like the Flat-Coated Retriever.
+Factor replacement costs into your decision -- it's better to buy a solid mid-range product twice than a premium one that still wears out.

 Read reviews from other Flat-Coated Retriever owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Flat-Coated Retriever owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Flat-Coated Retriever" within the review section.
+Filter Amazon reviews by searching "Flat-Coated Retriever" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations